Ciencia-de-Datos-Meteorologia/notes/basic_server_configs/manage_users_and_permissions.md

 ls -l {file's name}
 ```

-This command's exit is something like this
+The exit is something like this
 ```
 -rw-r--r-- 1 rodrigo usuarios 1234 feb 25 12:00 documento.txt
 ```